Skip to main content

 Programs to Help Seniors Access SNAP

 New York State provides multiple pathways to SNAP participation for seniors (age 60+) and people with disabilities.
-The Elderly Simplified Application Project (ESAP), NYS Nutrition Improvement Project (NYSNIP) and the NYS Combined Application Project (NYSCAP) are special projects designed to improve access to SNAP for these vulnerable groups.
+The Elderly Simplified Application Project (ESAP) and the NYS Combined Application Project (NYSCAP) are special projects designed to improve access to SNAP for these vulnerable groups.
 Specific eligibility requirements determine which route to SNAP a potentially eligible senior or disabled person may take.
 Senior/disabled households can only be determined eligible to participate in one of these three programs.

 ESAP